 The cost of inventories consumed mainly represents the cost of food ingredients and beverages for the operation of the Group's restaurants.
 The major food ingredients purchased by the Group include, but are not limited to, meat, seafood, frozen food, vegetables and beverages.
-Cost of inventories consumed is one of the major components of the Group's operating expenses which amounted to approximately HK\$88.1 million and HK\$91.7 million for each of the years ended 31 December 2019 and 2020, respectively, representing approximately 25.7% and 28.7% of the Group's total revenue generated from operation of restaurants for the corresponding year.
-In order to attract customers flow, we have launched a lot of promotions or discount offers and the cost of inventories sold as a percentage of revenue was increased accordingly.
+Cost of inventories consumed is one of the major components of the Group's operating expenses which amounted to approximately HK\$91.7 million and HK\$115.5 million for each of the years ended 31 December 2020 and 2021, respectively, representing approximately 28.7% and 29.4% of the Group's total revenue generated from operation of restaurants for the corresponding year.
+The cost of inventories sold as a percentage of revenue increased was mainly contributable by the increasing promotions launched or discounted offers for sales stimulating measures.